 We will invite you to belong.

 It doesn’t matter where you are on the spiritual journey—new and eager, or seasoned and disillusioned.
 Your political leanings don’t matter either.
-Nor do your race, or whether you’re straight or LGBT.
+Nor does your race, or whether you’re straight or gay.
 None of that matters to us.
 We’ll invite you to belong—right along with everybody else.

 What to expect your first time…